ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 What I've just described is the @@2@@-adic metric.
 Starting from the *least* significant digit, how many bits of "precision" do we need to distinguish two numbers?
-With this metric, we also get the @@2@@-adic integers @@\ZZ_2@@, which are all the numbers that can be expressed as a sum of *non-negative* integer powers of two, or all the "binary" integers.
+With this metric, we also get the @@2@@-adic integers @@\ZZ_2@@, which are all the numbers that can be expressed as a sum of *non-negative* powers of two, or all the "binary" integers.
 Even though @@\ZZ_2@@ contains many of the expected values --- all natural numbers for instance, it also contains many unexpected numbers.
 For example, @@-1\in\ZZ_2@@.
 How?
 Note that in two's complement, we can express @@-1@@ as all ones.
 If we take ones stretching all the way to the left: @@\rep{1}=\cdots111@@, we should get a number indistinguishable from negative one no matter how many bits of precision we use.
 Thus @@-1=\rep{1}@@ under the @@2@@-adic metric.
 Incidentally, this was the subject of a [3Blue1Brown video](https://youtu.be/XFDM1ip5HdU).
 In fact, all the negative numbers are present, and the trick for negation --- flipping the bits and adding one --- works as well.
-Moreover, we get some fractions like
+We even get some fractions like
 @@\frac{1}{3}=\rep{01}1@@.

 Sadly, we don't get everything.
 We don't get @@\frac{1}{2}@@, @@\frac{1}{4}@@,